Halvani/Constituent-Treelib/README.md

 tree_compact = ConstituentTree(sentence, nlp, remove_postag_nodes=True)
 ```

-As a result, the tree can be reduced from 5 levels to 4:
+As a result, the tree height can be reduced from 5 levels to 4:

 ![(S (NP You) (VP must (VP construct (NP additional pylons))) !)](assets/images/compact_tree.png)